 The prospect of quitting can be anxiety-inducing because transitions can be intimidating.
-To lessen anxiety, have a vision and a plan to meet your future goals.
+To lessen your anxiety, have a vision and a plan to meet your future goals.
 Making yourself a plan for your next move or getting a job beforehand allows you the confidence and freedom to let go of your old job.

 2. Define your reasons for quitting.

 While you aren't required to share your reasons for making your transition, it's essential you know them for yourself.
 Think about why you're quitting.
 There may be several reasons, but be sure to define them for yourself.
 The act of writing them down allows you to gain clarity and to establish confidence in yourself for when you pull the trigger and finally quit.